 This isn't just a catchy intro.
 It's a critical reality.
 In this fast-paced SaaS scene, delivering exceptional user experiences isn't just a luxury—it's a necessity.
 In this article, we’ll show you how.

-The big picture of SaaS UX
+The big picture of SaaS Application UX Design

 While the concept of UX has been around for at least 30 years, it’s not widely understood.
 So let’s take a look at the big picture.